top of page

 two women high-fiving while smiling big

-Merrill Lynch & Age Wave conducted a study (Women & Financial Wellness: Beyond the Bottom Line, 2018) finding that 61% of women would rather talk about their own death than finances.
-The field of sign language interpreters is mostly comprised of women.
-The odds of us talking about money… slim.
+Merrill Lynch & Age Wave conducted a study (Women & Financial Wellness: Beyond the Bottom Line, 2018), finding that 61% of women would rather talk about their own death than finances.
+In fields mostly comprised of women--the odds of us talking about money are slim.

 No wonder women aren’t openly talking about money!
 Why would we?
 It’s not something we are exposed to.
 We have to shift that paradigm.

-One quick example from years ago...
-I worked with two sign language interpreters who had very similar credentials (college degree, national certification, and 10+ years of experience).
-One was earning $36/hr and the other $45/hr.
-A $9/hour difference.
+One quick example from years ago: I worked alongside two sign language interpreters with similar credentials (college degree, national certification, and 10+ years of experience).
+One was earning $36/hr, and the other $45/hr—a $9/hour difference.
 If you bill 30 hours a week, that’s a gross income difference of $14,040!

 So why was the first interpreter still at $36/hour?